Advanced Night Sky Photography

 Review of procedures.
 More critiques, processing – panoramas, preparing for printing.

 Location: Classes will be online using Zoom.
 Sign-in with an ID code given to you the weekend before the first day of class.
 Class recordings available during the course and for 4 weeks after.
 There will be at least one field trip.
 Date of the field trip may change due to weather.

-Time: 7-9 PM, Wednesdays
+Time: 7-9 PM, Thursdays

 Cost: $60, AAA Members only.
 Not a Member?
 Join for $35.